the-gigi/k8s-namespace-deleter/README.md

 This is a surprisingly non-trivial task.
 You can `kubectl delete ns` and if you're lucky the namespace will deleted.
 But, the namespace might also hang forever in `Terminating` state.
 There is no easy way to force delete a namespace.

+See [Kubernetes issue 77086](https://github.com/kubernetes/kubernetes/issues/77086) for all the gory details.

 # Usage

-It takes as input the namespace to delete and a few optional arguments
+It takes as input the namespace to delete and a few optional arguments.

 The following arguments are mandatory:
 * the namespace to delete